 Cost of Family Ticket €52

 Visit one of the most beautiful gardens in Ireland, Powerscourt Estate.
 Located in Enniskerry, County Wicklow.
 The estate is known for its spectacular landscaped gardens occupying a staggering 47 acres and is just a 20-minute drive from the hotel, so be sure to visit if you’re driving.
 Only 12km away from Clayton Hotel Leopardstown and offers spectacular views of Wicklow.

 About 6km from the main estate, Powerscourt Waterfall is Ireland’s highest at 398ft.
 It’s the ideal location for picnics and BBQs.
 There is a playground for younger children and plenty of space for kids to play.

 Airfield Estate is an urban farm and garden as well as a food destination promoting local produce.
 You’ll see farm animals and enjoy a great family outing.
-It’s just a 10-minute drive or 2 minutes by LUAS to Airfield Estate.
-Explore Airfield Estate with all the family and book our Summer Fun at Airfield Estate Package.
+It’s just a 10-minute drive or 2 minutes by LUAS to Airfield Estate when staying at the Clayton Hotel Leopardstown.
+Explore Airfield Estate with all the family and book our Airfield Estate Package today.

 Dalkey Castle is one of the seven fortified townhouses/castles of Dalkey.
 In Dalkey Castle, you will see a fine example of a barrel-vaulted ceiling and traces of the wickerwork that supported it.
 Niches have been exposed on the walls where precious goods may have been stored.
 The Castle is an integral entrance to both the Heritage Centre and Dalkey Town Hall.